 Maman- Designer Tote

 Similar to the Skip Hop Duo (launched nearly at the same time too), the bag has a slim, tall tote shape that, thanks to the choice of fabric, stays upright.
-However, the design is deceptive, and offers a ton of storage space on the inside.
-The bag has a huge main compartment and several smaller pockets that help your avoid putting smaller items at the bottom.
+However, the design is deceptive and offers a ton of storage space on the inside.
+The bag has a huge main compartment and several smaller pockets that help you avoid putting smaller items at the bottom.

-Our testers felt that the amount of pockets offered by this particular bag were just enough to store the essentials, and not overwhelming enough to confuse the user of the bag.
+Our testers felt that the number of pockets offered by this particular bag was just enough to store the essentials, and not overwhelming enough to confuse the user of the bag.
 Bottom line, without calling anyone a copycat, the design of Maman’s Designer Tote is very similar to the Skip Hop Duo SE.
-We’re not saying that its a bad thing, since the Skip Hop design has proven its usefulness time and again, but we felt it is a point worth mentioning.
+We’re not saying that it is a bad thing since the Skip Hop design has proven its usefulness time and again, but we felt it is a point worth mentioning.

-Apart from the practical design however, the bag scores highly in other aspects such as the quality of the fabric.
-The water resistant layer works unexpectedly well, and the fabric itself is surprisingly stain resistant and can be easily wipe-cleaned.
+Apart from the practical design, however, the bag scores highly in other aspects such as the quality of the fabric.
+The water-resistant layer works unexpectedly well, and the fabric itself is surprisingly stained resistant and can be easily wipe-cleaned.
 The bottom of the bag is made with leather, which is extremely durable, even after using the bags for several months on end.